 Australian Terriers were originally bred in Tasmania from various British breeds, including Scottish Terriers.
-The Australian National Kennel Council recognized the breed back in 1928.
+The Australian National Kennel Council recognised the breed back in 1928.

 About the Australian Terrier